-Many people with hemophilia are able to do most normal activities.
-However, some people have major bleeding events, The most common of these is bleeding into the spaces around the joints.
+Most people with hemophilia are able to do normal activities.
+But some people have bleeding into the joints, which may limit their activity.

-A small number of people with hemophilia may die from severe bleeding.
+A small number of people with hemophilia may die of severe bleeding.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.